nextflow-io/nf-validation/docs/samplesheets/immutable_map.md

 ## Introduction and usage

-A nasty trap when using meta maps in Nextflow pipelines is to forget that they are mutable.
-That is; if you edit a value then it will persist for other processes.
+A common pitfall when utilizing meta maps in Nextflow pipelines is overlooking their mutable nature.
+Meta maps in Nextflow (`LinkedHashMap`) are mutable, meaning that if you change a value inside the map, this change will persist across different processes and channels in your pipeline.
+This can lead to unexpected behavior if not handled correctly.

 !!! info